-The Multiband limiters (Bass Band AGC, Low Band AGC, Middle Band AGC and High Band AGC) are used to restrain in limits each of the bands to prevent distortion in the processing control system.
-Each of the parameters can be changed as per the user's requirements.
-The settings to be applied are identical for some of the subsections and are described in details below.
+The Soft and Hard limiters are used to restrain in limits each of the bands to prevent distortion in the processing control system.
+The limiters precede the main clipper and as per the other processes, each of the parameters can be changed as per the user's requirements.
+As when audio processing is considered most settings are an 'artistic' choice, there are no recommended values.

+The settings to be applied are identical for each of the subsections and are described in details below, except for the look Ahead and Limiter Link options that are available in Soft Limiter only.